nrssi/odyssey/README.md

 A Blockchain based polling system using fingerprint and face recognition for authentication

 ## Documentation
-run `pdoc src` inside project root to access project documentation optionally run `pdoc src -n` to disable automatic opening of browser
+run `pdoc odyssey` inside project root to access project documentation optionally run `pdoc odyssey --html -o docs` to disable automatic opening of browser

 ## Development guidelines
 + use docustrings to document all aspects like classes, functions and global variables(only if necessary).